Skip to content

 Overview

 A plugin is an npm package that exports an object with at least a rules array.
 Plugins may also optionally specify name, version, and an init(env) function for running setup logic.
-The package name forms the rule namespace: <plugin>/<rule>.
+Rule names are defined by each rule's name field and must be unique across built-in and plugin rules.
+Using a namespace such as <plugin>/<rule> is recommended, but not enforced by the runtime.

 Note: Declare @lapidist/design-lint as a peerDependency to ensure users install a compatible version.